1990 Italian Air Force MB-326 crash: Aftermath

 The impact created a seven-metre-wide hole in the outer wall and set the classroom on fire.
 The fuselage and engine careered across the room and crashed through the back wall, sending flames and smoke through the rest of the building and trapping several people on the upper floor.

 The emergency services arrived at the scene within minutes.
 A tradesman that was passing by in his van stopped and used his ladder to evacuate the first survivors.
 Several people jumped to the ground in panic from the upper floors of the building and were injured.
 The fire brigade then completed the evacuation of the building within half an hour, while paramedics administered first aid on the school's lawn to several injured.

 Casualties

 Of the sixteen pupils present in the classroom at the time of the crash, all aged 15, twelve – eleven girls and one boy – were killed in the impact and fire; only four survived: three girls and one boy.
 The teacher who was giving the lesson survived as well, despite suffering severe burns.
 Eighty-eight other people were injured: 82 students and 6 adults.
 Of all the injured, 72 suffered permanent disability of varying degrees.

-One of the survivors from the classroom, a girl, was trapped under a wing of the jet, and was found only after all other survivors had been evacuated from the building, when the fire crews heard her cries for help.
+One of the survivors from the classroom, a girl, had remained trapped under one of the jet's wings, and was found only after all other survivors had been evacuated from the building, when the fire crews heard her cries for help.
 Some of the victims' bodies were burnt beyond recognition, and could be identified by parents and staff members only by looking at items of clothing or jewellery.